-Here, ρ is mass-energy density, p is pressure, κ=-8πG/c2 is a constant, primes denote derivatives with respect to r, and the metric is given by the spherical line element:
+Here, ρ is mass-energy density, p is pressure, primes denote derivatives with respect to r, and the metric is determined by the spherical line element:

 ds2 = g00dt2 + g11dr2 ─ r2dΩ2,

 with signature (+ ─ ─ ─), ie. such that g00>1 and g11<1.
-Taking the difference of Eqs (1a) and (1b), it is easy to show that g11=─1/g00 if and only if an Equation of State p(r) = ─ρ(r) is assumed.
-This Equation of State (EoS) indicates that for positive mass-energy density ρ(r), the pressure p is negative, an apparently unphysical result.
+Taking the difference of Eqs (1a) and (1b), it is easy to see that g11=─1/g00 if an Equation of State p(r) = ─ρ(r) is assumed.
+However, this Equation of State (EoS) indicates that for positive mass-energy density ρ(r), the pressure p is negative, an apparently unphysical result.

 Yet despite that this EoS seems unphysical, many static spherical metrics, including the well-tested Schwarzschild metric and the commonly used Scwharzschild-de Sitter metric, are of the form g11=-1/g00.
 This implies that an unrealistic EoS is required to obtain realistic and observationally tested metrics in GR, pointing to a contradiction in Einstein’s theory as it is currently interpreted.

 Supposing such a contradiction can be shown to exist, it is then natural to ask: which assumptions in GR give rise to this contradiction?
-Toward this end, note that the left-hand sides of Eqs (1) correspond to the first two diagonal elements of the mixed orthogonal energy-momentum tensor Tμν=diag(ρ,-p,-p,-p).
-This assumed form of Tμν is therefore the origin of the unphysical sign of pressure p in the EoS.
+Toward this end, note that the left-hand sides of Eqs (1) correspond to the first two diagonal elements of the orthogonal energy-momentum tensor Tμν=diag(ρ,-p,-p,-p).
+The assumption that the spatial components ii of Tμν should be interpreted as pressure p rather than as ρuiui=0 is therefore the origin of the unphysical sign of p in the EoS.
 It thus becomes necessary to examine the theoretical justification for the definition of the diagonal components of Tμν .